 Dr. Elliott is an epidemiologist with specialization in environmental and occupational health.
-After obtaining graduate degrees at the University of North Carolina School of Public Health, she completed a research fellowship at the National Institute of Environmental Health Sciences.
-With joint appointments in the Laboratory of Respiratory Biology and the Department of Epidemiology, her research focused on respiratory effects of environmental and occupational exposures.
-Dr. Elliott continued research in these same areas during academic appointments at the UNR School of Community Health Sciences and the University of Nebraska Medical Center College of Public Health until moving to France.
-While living abroad, she developed substantial experience in online education, teaching in the PhD Public Health program at Walden University and mentoring doctoral students.
+After obtaining graduate degrees at the University of North Carolina School of Public Health, she completed a research fellowship at the National Institute of Environmental Health Sciences, where her research focused on respiratory effects of environmental and occupational exposures.
+Dr. Elliott has continued research in these areas during her 20-year career in public health.
+Dr. Elliott also has a keen interest in alternative and complementary medicine, and has studied the Ayurvedic system of healthcare to develop a deeper awareness of the research needs in this area.
+She is involved in a nationwide effort to accredit Ayurvedic education programs, serving on the Board of the Ayurvedic Accreditation Commission.
+Dr. Elliott has been teaching and mentoring doctoral students in the PhD Public Health program at Walden University for approximately 8 years.
 Dr. Elliott has international experience in teaching and research as a consultant for the International Prevention Research Institute (Ecully, France) and adjunct faculty at the Asian Institute of Public Health (Bhubaneswar, India).

 MPH, University of North Carolina School of Public Health